Project-HOPS/H.O.P.S./e.Navigation and Steering.markdown

 planes.
 A fuel distribution system that makes use of valves will be used to determine how much thrust each thruster exerts.
 This system is also shared by planes on Earth for distributing fuel.
 Thrust vectoring not only helps for maneuverability but also bigger autonomy for the jet pack.
 Movement will be controlled by a joystick.
-A secured button on the joystic kwill start/stop the engine combustion and using a slider you will be able to decrease or increase thrust/flow respectively.
+A secured button on the joystic will start/stop the engine combustion and using a slider you will be able to decrease or increase thrust/flow respectively.
 For security purposes, an extra putton at the bottom of the joystick will lock ingition button.
 For extra stability and reliability the thruster-arms are attached to the belt previously mentioned.

 So if you’re an astronaut: Pushing the joystick forward takes you